bagisto/bagisto-docs/src/advanced/testing.md

 | Stripe Unit Test, Stripe Feature Test | `packages/Webkul/Stripe/tests/…` |
 | Tax Unit Test | `packages/Webkul/Tax/tests/Unit` |

-Bagisto 2.4 has the Admin, Core, Customer, DataGrid, EUWithdrawal, FPC, Installer, PayGlocal, PayU, Razorpay, Shop and Stripe suites; the others were added on the development version.
+Bagisto 2.4 has the Admin, Core, Customer, DataGrid, EUWithdrawal, FPC, Installer, PayGlocal, PayU, Razorpay, Shop and Stripe suites; the others were added in Bagisto 2.5.
 Packages without a `tests/` directory (PhonePe, Checkout, RMA, and others) have no suite, and a `<testsuite>` pointing at a path that does not exist makes PHPUnit error, so write the tests first.

 ### Run a Single Test File